puppetlabs/pcp-specifications/cthun/delivery.md

 The *destination_report* flag is ignored in case of [inventory requests][2], which are addressed directly to the server.

+#### Acknowledgment

+The server must [acknowledge][7] all messages that it receives.

+#### Retransmission

+The server must retransmit messages that were not acknowledged during a certain interval after a delivery attempt.
+Retransmissions must be retried until messages don't expire.

+*TODO(ale):* retransmission timer

 #### Error handling

 The server must respond to a client with an [error message][4] in case: